Fowler Museum at UCLA: History

 The museum was established in 1963 by then UCLA Chancellor Franklin D. Murphy as the Museum and Laboratories of Ethnic Arts and Technology.
 Its first home was in the basement of Haines Hall on the UCLA campus.
 The goal of this new museum was to consolidate the various collections of non-Western art and artifacts on campus.
 In addition to active collecting, the museum initiated research projects, fieldwork, exhibitions and publications.

 In 1971, the name was changed to the Museum of Cultural History and by 1975, its collections, in numbers and in quality, ranked it among the top four university museums in the country, a stature it retains to the present day.

 In 1981, UCLA Chancellor Charles E. Young, along with museum director, Christopher B. Donnan, developed a plan for a new building to better exhibit the collection.
 The $22-million structure, designed by architects Arnold C. Savrann and John Carl Warnecke, was funded by both private gifts and state resources.
-The large facility called the Fowler Museum of Cultural History opened on September 30, 1992, named in recognition of lead support by the Fowler Foundation and the family of collector and inventor Francis E. Fowler Jr., former owner of Southern Comfort.
+Upon completion of the complex, the museum was renamed to The Fowler Museum of Cultural History, which opened on September 30, 1992, named in recognition of lead support by the Fowler Foundation and the family of collector and inventor Francis E. Fowler Jr., former owner of Southern Comfort.
 In 1996, Doran H. Ross became the director of the Fowler.
 In 2006, the name of the museum was formally changed to the Fowler Museum at UCLA.